Schedule July 23 - July 29

 Algebraic graph in 132

-noon Union Drive Marketplace REU student lunch menu
+Union Drive Marketplace REU student lunch menu

 REU business meeting in UDM at 12:20